KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning

 \subsection{Dataset}

-We evaluate our framework on the MAT-THOR benchmark~\cite{zhang2025lamma}, a multi-agent long-horizon task dataset built on AI2-THOR~\cite{kolve2017ai2}.
-MAT-THOR comprises $51$ indoor multi-robot planning tasks across seven floor plans, grouped into three categories: (i) $25$ \emph{Simple Tasks} with one to two subgoals and short horizons (e.g., ``Open the laptop and turn it on.”); (ii) $19$ \emph{Complex Tasks} requiring coordinated execution by heterogeneous robots over longer horizons (e.g., ``Slice the lettuce, trash the mug, and switch off the light.”); and (iii) $7$ \emph{Vague Command Tasks} with underspecified natural language instructions (e.g., ``Prepare ingredients for cooking a sandwich tomorrow.”)
+We evaluate our framework on the MAT2-THOR benchmark~\cite{gupta2026scale}, a multi-agent long-horizon dataset built on AI2-THOR~\cite{kolve2017ai2}.
+It includes $49$ indoor multi-robot tasks across seven floor plans, categorized as: (i) $25$ \emph{Simple Tasks} with short horizons and one to two subgoals (e.g., ``Open the laptop and turn it on”); (ii) $17$ \emph{Complex Tasks} requiring coordinated execution by heterogeneous robots (e.g., ``Slice the lettuce, trash the mug, and switch off the light”); and (iii) $7$ \emph{Vague Command Tasks} with underspecified instructions (e.g., ``Prepare ingredients for cooking a sandwich tomorrow”).